Skip to navigation Skip to content

 For payments in the ISS system, the correct subsystem must also be selected.
 For details on how to access the ISS subsystem, see Customer First navigation, common screens and functions.

-• Go to the PS screen, identify the payment that has been returned and needs to be reissued
+• Go to the PS screen, identify the returned payment that needs to be reissued

-• Select the payment that has been returned by typing 'R' next to the payment line and press [Enter], the Issue Payment Select (IPPRE) screen will show
+• Select the returned payment by typing 'R' next to the payment line and press [Enter], the Issue Payment Select (IPPRE) screen will show

 • The system will automatically 'S'elect the Re-deliver Returned Payment field and the Destination Type field will automatically default to ‘Direct Credit’